 Copy the YouTube Transcript

-Now you can copy the complete transcript by selecting each line of the transcript from zero seconds to the end, right clicking on that text and selecting copy.
+Now you can copy the complete transcript by selecting each line of the transcript from zero seconds to the end.
+Step is followed by right clicking on the highlighted text and selecting copy.

 Paste the Text Into Word

 Open a Microsoft Word file and paste the transcript into it.
 Notice that the form appears to mimic the original format from the YouTube platform.

 If you don't want to deal with this formatting of the copied transcript, you can clean it up no matter how long it is.

 What you can do to clean this text up is to create a macro that will remove the time stamp and spacing with little work involved.
 More specifically, the macro can record the process of making edits that would normally take lots of effort to edit because of the amount of repetition.